Manav-Aggarwal/tendermint/docs/rfc/rfc-016-bls-project-outline.md

 #### Block Creation

-When creating a block, the proposer may create a multi-signature and attach this to the block instead of including one signature per validator.
+When creating a block, the proposer may create a small set of short multi-signatures and attach these to the block instead of including one signature per validator.

 #### Block Verification

-Verification of blocks would no verify a set of many signatures.
-Verification would instead check the single multi-signature.
+Verification of blocks would not verify a set of many signatures.
+Verification would instead check the single multi-signature using the public keys stored by the validator.
+Currently, we verify each validator signature using the public key associated with that validator.

-* where do we keep the 'public-key' in this system?

-#### IBC Verification
+#### IBC Packet Relaying

-IBC would no longer need to transmit a large set of signatures and would instead just transmit the aggregated signature across.
-I think this is true.
+IBC would no longer need to transmit a large set of signatures and would instead just transmit the aggregated signature across when updating state.

-Where would it store/fetch the 'public key'?
+In my understanding, to update the state of a IBC channel, you need to submit a Tendermint Header, complete with commit signatures, to the chain.
+Adding BLS signatures would mean creating a new signature type that could be understood by the IBC module and relayer.

 ## Discussion